Work Stress for Asian Americans, Part 2: 3 Resilience Strategies

 Develop routines for managing your mental health.

 A key to long-term emotional resilience is regularly engaging in activities that help reduce stress and refresh the mind.
 Turning these activities into a routine help them have staying power as habits.
-An example of a good routine might be in the morning when a person does some journaling and meditating before they start their work day.
-Journaling and meditating may or may not be your cup of tea, which is why it’s important to explore what supports you and what you actually enjoy doing for yourself.
-Engaging in these rituals to support your mental health gives you a sense of control that work may not allow you to feel a lot of the time.
+An example of a good routine might be as follows: in the morning you journal and meditate for 15 minutes before you start your work day; when you get home from work in the evening, you engage in relaxing breathwork for 5 minutes to psychologically transition to being at home.
+The most important activities to include are relaxation strategies, processing strategies (such as journaling), and movement.
+Moreover, engaging in these rituals to support your mental health gives you a sense of control that work may not allow you to feel a lot of the time.

 Position yourself to have the choice to leave your job.